-The structure of economic decision-making models delivers restrictions that can be used to recover counterfactuals.
-For example, the revealed preference (RP) conditions of consumer choice theory can be used to place bounds on consumer responses to new prices and incomes enabling us to examine the impact counterfactual tax and redistributive policies (Blundell, Browning, and Crawford 2008).
-Recent studies have extended these results to structural models of habits (Crawford 2010) and collective family labor supply (Cherchye, De Rock, and Vermeulen 2011), as well as other deviations from simple RP.
+The structure of economic decision-making models delivers restrictions that can be used to recover of counterfactuals.
+For example, the revealed preference (RP) conditions of consumer choice theory can be used to place bounds on consumer responses to price and income changes, enabling us to examine the impact counterfactual tax and redistributive policies (Blundell et. al., 2008).
+Recent studies have extended these results to models of habits (Crawford, 2010) and collective family labor supply (Cherchye et al, 2011), as well as other deviations from simple RP.

-Consider a simple structural demand function: y = g(p, I, z, u) that describes demand for good(s) y by consumer (z, u) facing prices and income (p, I).
-RP inequalities summarize structural information and can be used to bound (set identify) individual demand counterfactuals.
-An
+Consider a simple structural demand function: y = g(p, I, z, u) that describes demand for good(s) 'y' by consumer (z, u) facing (p, I).
+RP inequalities summarise structural information and can be used to bound (set identify) individual demand counterfactuals.
+An additive specification for u is implausible in consumer models.
+With nonseparable u and monotonicity, conditional nonparametric quantiles can be shown identify individual structural demands, see Blundell, Kristensen and Matzkin (2014).2

-\University College London and Institute for Fiscal Studies, Gower Street, London WC1E6BT, UK (e-mail: r.blundell@ucl.ac.uk).
-I am grateful to Lars Hansen for helpful comments and to Orazio Attanasio, Michael Keane, Costas Meghir, and Ariel Pakes for helpful discussions on related work.
-This research is part of the ESRC Centre for the Microeconomic Analysis of Public Policy at IFS.
-I would like to thank the ESRC and the ERC under project MicroConLab for financial support.
+^{} University College London and Institute for Fiscal Studies, r.blundell@ucl.ac.uk.
+Acknowledgements: I am grateful to Lars Hansen for helpful comments and to Orazio Attanasio, Michael Keane, Costas Meghir and Ariel Pakes for helpful discussions.
+This research is part of the ESRC Centre for the Microeconomic Analysis of Public Policy at IFS, I would like to thank the ESRC, and the ERC under project MicroConLab, for financial support.